-Amateur astronomy is one of the most exciting non-athletic pastimes…It’s also potentially one of the most intimidating.
+As someone my wife has identified as “not a natural at team sports”, I firmly believe that amateur astronomy is one of the most exciting non-athletic pastimes…Sadly for some newbies, it’s also potentially one of the most intimidating.

 While we might like to think we have time to learn all the constellations and operate computer-controlled telescopes, most of us will never get around to it, even if the idea excites us.

-What we can all get around to is learning a constellation or two, finding out where a cool planet is tonight, or how to see a particular galaxy through binoculars - things that the following pages can help you learn about.
+What anyone can get around to is learning a constellation or two, finding out where a cool planet is tonight, OR how to see a particular galaxy through binoculars - things that the following pages can help you learn about.

-Then, when a truly big sky event comes up – one that makes the evening news, like a meteor shower or eclipse – you’ll be all-the-more excited to take part.
+Then, when a truly big sky event comes up – one that makes the evening news, like a bright comet, meteor shower or eclipse – you’ll be all-the-more-excited to take part.

-And at that point, maybe you’ll even share what you’ve learned with someone special.
+And at that point, maybe you’ll even share what you’ve learned with someone else.

 - The Night Sky in 60 Seconds

 - Comets, Asteroids, Meteor Showers & Satellites

 - Binoculars, GPS, astro “apps” and more…

 - Events and further info